-This section provides information to help you make these decisions.
+The following sections provide information to help you make these decisions.

-Zero-Client Deployment
+2.4.1 Zero-Client Deployment

 A jCOM zero client deployment is easy to implement.
 No WebLogic-jCOM-specific software is required on the client machine.

 The WebLogic Server location is coded into the COM client using an object reference moniker (objref) moniker string.
 The objref moniker is generated by the user and it encodes the IP address and port of the WebLogic Server.
 You can obtain the moniker string for the COM client code programmatically-or by copying and pasting-from a WebLogic Server servlet.
 Once the server connection is established, the COM client can link a COM object to an interface in the Java component.